 - PSAC offers a host of regional and national conferences that engage activists and advance our union.

-- The Union of Solicitor General Employees (USGE), the component of PSAC to which you will be a member, provides strong representation to approximately 5,000 members employed by the RCMP, including at regional and national labour management consultations.
+- The Union of Safety and Justice Employees (USJE), the component of PSAC to which you will be a member, provides strong representation to approximately 5,000 members employed by the RCMP, including at regional and national labour management consultations.

-- USGE knows your employer well and has the experience necessary to ensure that your needs are addressed both pre- and post-deeming.
+- USJE knows your employer well and has the experience necessary to ensure that your needs are addressed both pre- and post-deeming.

 The next steps